 3. Music is a natural and fun way to learn

 Learning through music is an enjoyable experience.
 It grabs and holds the attention of young children who are well-known to learn through play.
-Music is a much more effective method of learning for young children than rote methods such as flash cards or repeating one word or phrase over and over.
+Music is a much more effective method of learning for young children than rote methods.

 3 tips for teaching your baby English

-The good news is you don’t have to be fluent in English or a music expert to do music activities with your baby.
+The really good news, though, is that you don’t have to be fluent in English or a music expert to do music activities with your baby.
 Here are my top three tips for introducing your baby to English at home:

 1. Sing English songs, rhymes and lullabies to your baby

 Babies are much more responsive to their parents singing voices than to recorded music.
-The best way for you to learn English songs and rhymes is to watch a real person (rather than an animated cartoon), so that you can see their face and sing along with them.
+The best way for you to learn English songs and rhymes is to watch a real person (rather than an animated cartoon).

-Adding actions or hand movements to the songs and rhymes also helps babies understand the meaning of words and builds their English vocabulary.
+In addition to singing, including actions or hand movements with the songs and rhymes helps babies understand the meaning of words and builds their English vocabulary.
 You can find a great range of English lullabies, songs and rhymes with actions in my online program of music activities for babies.
 I would recommend learning a few songs/rhymes each week and repeating them over and over again during daily routines such as nappy change time or meal times.

 2. Play instruments with your baby

-Playing basic percussion instruments with your baby is not only lots of fun but it also expands areas of their brain that master language.
+Not only is playing basic percussion instruments with your baby lots of fun but it also expands areas of their brain that master language.
 Put on some music (with English lyrics) to play along to and wow, what a language learning boost!
 There are plenty of music making activities in my program.